The Disambiguator

 "Anyone who says a matter in the name of the one who said it brings redemption to the world."

-Broadly speaking, we found two recurring problems: overly broad citations and ambiguous citations.
-Often they appear separately.
-Sometimes they appear together.
+Broadly speaking, it handles two problems: overly broad citations and ambiguous citations.

 Problem #1: Citations That Are Too Broad